Shapeshifter (film)

-Shapeshifter is a 2005 horror film with supernatural elements created by the independent film group The Asylum.
+Shapeshifter is a 2005 American supernatural horror film created by the independent film group The Asylum.
 It was directed by Gregory Lemkin who also co-wrote the film.

 Plot

 Inmates and guards alike become trapped in a maximum security prison when they fall prey to a demonic beast that feeds on human flesh.
 As the creature's power multiplies with every kill, their only chance for survival is to uncover the ancient mystery that holds the power of the shapeshifter.

 Release

 Shapeshifter was released on DVD by The Asylum Home Entertainment on November 29, 2005.

 Reception

 Jon Condit from Dread Central panned the film, awarding it a score of one out of five.
 In his review, Condit criticized the film's lack of originality, weak characters, and slow pacing; calling it "a thoroughly dull demonic monster in a prison flick almost completely devoid of energy or imagination."